dnmfarrell/perltricks-static/content/article/perl-hash-basics--create--update--loop--delete-and-sort.md

       "size",
       "old_site"
    ],
-   "image" : null,
+   "categories" : "development",
-   "title" : "Perl hash basics: create, update, loop, delete and sort", "authors" : [
+   "authors" : [
       "David Farrell"
    ],
-   "description" : "Hashes are one of Perl's core data types.
-This article describes the main functions and syntax rules for for working with hashes in Perl.", "slug" : "27/2013/6/16/Perl-hash-basics--create--update--loop--delete-and-sort", "date" : "2013-06-16T21:32:18",
-   "draft" : false
+   "title" : "Perl hash basics: create, update, loop, delete and sort", "draft" : false
 }

 Hashes are one of Perl's core data types.
 This article describes the main functions and syntax rules for for working with hashes in Perl.